angkohtenko/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils
 To determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch, I performed t-tests.
-At first, I've performed t-test for the PSI across all manufacturing lots and got next results:
+At first, I've performed t-test for suspension coils across all manufacturing lots and got next results:

 ![t-test](https://github.com/angkohtenko/MechaCar_Statistical_Analysis/blob/main/Images/one_sample_t.test.png)